jeffvincent/talks/lifting-heavy-ass-weights/outline.md

 Ah, much better.
 We make our customer feel better, and set better expectations, and we end up in a valuable conversation.

-You'd be surprised how much your customers will research before they ever reach out.
-And it's no surprise!
-No one wants to email the know-it-alls in support and feel all dumb.

 ## images of us

-The other important part of creating a personal connection with our customer is how they get to know us as people.
+The other important part of creating a personal connection with our customer is their emotional connection to us as people.

-That first time your customer uses your app is the most important.
-They will form an opinion of you in the first run that will be *extremely* hard to change.
+In the light-weight approach, a more talkative customer might forge a bond with their Account rep over time.
+Support ends up being the only part of the company that has any connection with the customer.

-So if they run into trouble, you're screwed!
-The support context is a terrible place to meet people.
+The support context is also a terrible place to meet people.
 The customer is stressed, the support person has a queue out the door - it's a recipe for disaster.

-Make sure your customer has ready access to resources that can get them through the most important steps in your application.
-In preparing those resources, think about showing off your entire company.
-You get the double benefit of customers having a smoother experience, and giving them a chance to get to know the people behind the product.
+And what about all the other prospective customers?
+What about the customers that don't want to email support?
+They end up without a connection, and they bounce.

+The Heavy Weight approach caters to self-service customers with resources crafted in our own voice.
+We've produced video that shows off the faces of everyone in the company (the slides behind me).
+The lower email volume means high-touch customers get better attention from our support team.
+It's a win for all.

-Use your heavy weight resources to proactively connect with your customers, before they are in need of support.
+Give your users heavy weight resources from minute one, before they are in need of support.
 It will result in a stronger, more valuable relationship.

 ## Takeaway